njamesapidev/customer-management/customer-management/readme.md

-# Customer Management Application
+# Customer Management REST API

-## Understanding the Customer Management application

 ## Running Customer Management Application locally
-Customer Management Application is a https://spring.io/guides/gs/spring-boot[Spring Boot] application built using https://spring.io/guides/gs/maven/[Maven].
+Customer Management Application is a https://spring.io/guides/gs/spring-boot [Spring Boot] application built using https://spring.io/guides/gs/maven/ [Maven].
 You can build a jar file and run it from the command line:

 ```